-The Minnesota Power and Affiliated Companies Employee Stock Ownership Plan and Trust (ESOP) provides eligible employees of Minnesota Power, Inc. (Minnesota Power), formerly Minnesota Power & Light Company; Superior Water, Light and Power Company; and MP Water Resources Group, Inc., (collectively, the Companies) with Minnesota Power common stock (Common Stock) ownership benefits.
-The ESOP is a defined contribution plan that is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).
-At December 31, 1997 there were 1,585 participants in the ESOP.
+The Minnesota Power and Affiliated Companies Employee Stock Ownership Plan and Trust (ESOP) provides eligible employees of Minnesota Power, Inc. (Minnesota Power) and two of its subsidiaries, Superior Water, Light and Power Company and MP Affiliated Resources, Inc., (collectively, the Companies) with Minnesota Power common stock (Common Stock) ownership benefits.
+The ESOP is a noncontributory defined contribution plan that is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).
+At December 31, 1999 there were 1,524 participants in the ESOP.